 Well, you need to optimize the page for the search keyword.
 Optimizing the site for the relevant keywords is called search engine optimization.

-In this article, we will have a detailed look at what SEO is, how it works, and why SEO is important for your business.
+In this article, we will have a detailed look at,

 What is SEO